kitavimo/kitavimo/README.md

 ### Hi there 👋
 I do code.
 I do read.
+I do write.(Are good readers good writers?🤷🏾‍♂️)

 ⚡ Fun fact: I'm not fun at parties.